lyteword/chspurgeon-tod/volume-6/psalm-120.md

 **Verse 5.**

-1\.None but the wicked enjoy the company of the wicked.
+1\.
+None but the wicked enjoy the company of the wicked.

-2\.None but the worldly enjoy the company of worldlings.
+2\.
+None but the worldly enjoy the company of worldlings.

-3\.None but the righteous enjoy the company of the righteous.— *G.R.*
+3\.
+None but the righteous enjoy the company of the righteous.— *G. R.*

 **Verse 6.**

-1\.Trying company.
+1\.
+Trying company.

-2\.Admirable behaviour.
+2\.
+Admirable behaviour.

-3\.Undesirable consequences: "When I speak, they are for war".
+3\.
+Undesirable consequences: "When I speak, they are for war".

 **Verse 7.** The character of the man of God.
 He is at peace.
 He is for peace.
 He is peace.
 He shall have peace.

 **Verse 7.**

-1\.Piety and peace are united.
+1\.
+Piety and peace are united.

-2\.So are wickedness and war.— *G.R.*
+2\.
+So are wickedness and war.— *G. R.*